-I have extensive experience in working with young people age 16 to 25 at a Young Persons' Counselling Service provided by the City of York Council and in private practice.
-I have worked with university and college students for many years.
-I also have experience in working with NHS referrals and adults for a counselling service in York.
+I have extensive experience in working with young people age 16 to 25 at a Young Persons' Counselling Service provided by the City of York Council and working with NHS referrals and adults for a counselling service in York.
 I have been in private practice since 2015 offering counselling and psychotherapy to a range of clients including university students.

 - 1-2-1 Counselling Service for Adults (2011-14)